 We took restructuring actions in 2008 totaling \$542,000, primarily severance-related, and additional actions in 2009 totaling \$203,000 to flatten and streamline the organization, as well as reducing cost, by decreasing the size of our Board and abandoning a portion of our building space.
-At June 30, 2010, \$108,000 remains accrued, with \$8,000 included in long-term other payables, and are scheduled to be fully paid out during 2010 and 2011.
+At March 31, 2011, all previous accrued restructure costs have been paid or eliminated as a result of our lease amendment in February 2011.